 - supervision of clinical and practicum experiences.

 Some Sources of Data for Evaluating Teaching: Students, Colleagues, and Self-Reflection

-Students: Multiple Methods
+Students: Multiple Sources

 - End-of-course rating forms and written comments.
 Generally, students are able to report on the extent to which a teacher appears prepared for class sessions, communicates clearly, stimulates interest, and demonstrates enthusiasm and respect for students; research shows that student responses on these dimensions are valid and reliable.
 Generally, students are less able to judge the knowledge of the instructor or scholarly content and currency of a course.